 The comprehensive Adult Reconstruction Fellowship Program, led by Program Director Lalit Puri, MD, MBA Clinical Associate Professor of Medicine, University of Chicago Pritzker School of Medicine, offers a broad operative experience.
 The one-year program, accepting three fellows per year, introduces fellows to the latest innovations in the specialty, including minimally-invasive anterior and posterior approaches to hip arthroplasty as well as robotically-assisted and computer-navigated knee arthroplasty.
 In addition, the program affords excellent exposure to revision joint arthroplasty, and opportunities for patient-specific instrumentation.
 Each fellow logs approximately 500 surgical cases per year and up to 4 days per week in the OR.

-Our program is among the best in the country and nationally ranked by U.S. News & World Report.
 In 2019 NorthShore transformed Skokie Hospital into the Orthopaedic & Spine Institute, launching Illinois’ only hospital dedicated to orthopaedic and spine care.
 This leading-edge facility centralizes and expands upon the high quality orthopaedic and spine care we deliver—both enhancing patient outcomes and providing an outstanding educational environment for our trainees.

 Why NorthShore Orthopaedic & Spine Institute?